epfl-ada/ada-2023-project-perrysplatypuses/README.md

 01-12
 - Basic analysis of archetypes
-  * Geographycal trends in archetypes
+  * Geographical trends in archetypes
   * Historical trends in archetypes

 08-12